bonitasoft/bonita-doc/md/performance-tuning.md

 ## Database, Transaction Manager, and logs

-This section is a reminder about some of the main dependencies Bonita BPM Engine has that have a strong impact on the performance of the whole system.
+This section is a reminder about some of the main dependencies Bonita Engine has that have a strong impact on the performance of the whole system.

-Bonita BPM Engine relies on several other components that each have their own performance tuning options.
+Bonita Engine relies on several other components that each have their own performance tuning options.
 Some of them are key for the system and you should pay a lot of attention to them.
 In most cases, the key things to consider are the [database](#db), [transaction manager](#tm), and [logs](#logs).